ajowyit/ad-deployment-configuration/README.md

   </tr>
 </table>
 <p>
- - Under "Select the deployment operation", select Add a new forest and name it mydomain.com -> click Next.
+ - Under "Select the deployment operation", select Add a new forest.
+Name it mydomain.com and then click on next.
 <p> - For the DSRM password, just use Password1.
-We will not use this at all.
-Click Next.</p>
+We won't be using this at all so it is unimportant.
+Click on Next.</p>
 <br />

 <table>